 Phillies hand Cubs 10th straight loss with 13-3 romp

 CHICAGO (AP) — Odúbel Herrera hit a three-run homer, and the Philadelphia Phillies went deep five times while handing the Chicago Cubs their 10th straight loss with a 13-3 romp.
-Andrew Knapp, Didi Gregorius, Rhys Hoskins and Alec Brohm also connected.
+Andrew Knapp, Didi Gregorius, Rhys Hoskins and Alec Bohm also connected.
 The Cubs remained winless since Zach Davies and three relievers combined to no-hit the Dodgers in Los Angeles on June 24.
 They also extended their worst losing streak since a 12-game slide in May 2012.
 Herrera’s drive against reliever Kohl Stewart capped a six-run eighth that broke open a 4-2 game.
-Knapp connected leading off the third and Gregorius added a solo shot against Davies in the fourth.
-Hoskins and Brohm went back to back in the ninth.